Skip to Content

 Flying over an erupting volcano had been on my bucket list for years, and I’m so happy I got to witness the power and fury of nature up close like that!
 For scenic flights over the volcano I used MyFlug.is.
 Booking a small plane is MUCH cheaper than a helicopter.

-2024 UPDATE: The Holuhraun Eruption that I witnessed – ended back in 2015.
+2024 UPDATE: The Holuhraun Eruption that I witnessed ended a long time ago.
 However Iceland has eruptions every few years, and currently the Svartsengi volcano is erupting in the Reykjanes Peninsula area.

 Whale Watching around Akureyri